 How to Spend 4 Day on Maui (Spring Itinerary)

 How to spend 4 days on Maui in spring?
-What to do and see here in March – early April?
-How to get around the Hawaiian Island, still reigned by frequent rains?
+What to do and see on the island in March – early April?
+How to get around the second largest Hawaiian Island and its famous Road to Hana, still reigned by frequent rains?
 We had to answer all these questions on the spot while constantly changing our well-preplanned 4-day Maui itinerary.

 4 days on Maui in spring - Roads and Destinations